aravindnc/mongoose-crud-helper/README.md

 ## Configuration
 Sample usage scenarios are explained below.

+More info on customLabels is available at https://www.npmjs.com/package/mongoose-custom-pagination

 #### Changes to Model.js
 You can directly code this to your model.
 ```javascript